Koishka/Koishka/README.md

 - 👀 I’m interested in a LOT of things, curiosity is kinda of my thing.
 - 🌱 I’m currently learning web development (full stack) and I can tell...
 It's gonna be a long way!
 - 💞️ I’m looking to collaborate on... something... someday...? (linked with my actual work in teaching languages)
-- 📫 How to reach me: you can find my profile on LinkedIn (FR)
+- 📫 How to reach me: you can find my profile on LinkedIn but with my real name.
-- 😄 Pronouns: she/her
+- 😄 Pronouns: she/her.
 - ⚡ Fun fact: did you know "oiseau" is one word in French where no letters are pronounced?
 Now, you do.

 <!---